-Michael Tilson Thomas is Music Director of the San Francisco Symphony, Founder and Artistic Director of the New World Symphony and Conductor Laureate of the London Symphony Orchestra.
-Born in Los Angeles, he is the third generation of his family to follow an artistic career.
-His grandparents, Boris and Bessie Thomashefsky, were founding members of the Yiddish Theater in America.
-His father, Ted Thomas, was a producer in the Mercury Theater Company in New York before moving to Los Angeles where he worked in films and television.
-His mother, Roberta Thomas, was the head of research for Columbia Pictures.
+Michael Tilson Thomas is Music Director of the San Francisco Symphony, Co-Founder and Artistic Director of the New World Symphony and Conductor Laureate of the London Symphony Orchestra.
+Born in Los Angeles, he is the third generation of his family to pursue an artistic career.
+His grandparents, Boris and Bessie Thomashefsky, were founding members of the Yiddish Theater in America; his father, Ted Thomas, was a producer at the Mercury Theater Company in New York before moving to Los Angeles where he worked in film and television; and his mother, Roberta Thomas, was the head of research for Columbia Pictures.

-Mr. Tilson Thomas began his formal studies at the University of Southern California where he studied piano with John Crown, and conducting and composition with Ingolf Dahl.
+Mr. Tilson Thomas began his formal studies at the University of Southern California, where he studied piano with John Crown and conducting and composition with Ingolf Dahl.
 At age nineteen he was named Music Director of the Young Musicians Foundation Debut Orchestra.
-He worked with Stravinsky, Boulez, Stockhausen and Copland on premieres of their compositions at Los Angeles’ Monday Evening Concerts.
-During this same period he was the pianist and conductor for Gregor Piatigorsky and Jascha Heifetz.
+During this same period, he was the pianist and conductor in master classes of Gregor Piatigorsky and Jascha Heifetz and worked with Stravinsky, Boulez, Stockhausen and Copland on premieres of their compositions at Los Angeles’ Monday Evening Concerts.

-Mr. Tilson Thomas is a Chevalier dans l’ordre des Arts et des Lettres of France, is a member of the American Academy of Arts and Sciences, was Musical America’s Musician of the Year and Conductor of the Year, Gramophone Magazine’s Artist of the Year and has been profiled on CBS’s 60 Minutes and ABC’s Nightline.
-He has won eleven Grammy Awards for his recordings.
-In 2008 he received the Peabody Award for his radio series for SFS Media, The MTT Files.
-In 2010, he was awarded the National Medal of Arts and was recently inducted into the California Hall of Fame and the American Academy of Arts and Letters.
+Mr. Tilson Thomas is a Chevalier de l’Ordre des Arts et des Lettres of France, is a member of the American Academy of Arts and Sciences, was Musical America’s Musician of the Year and Conductor of the Year, Gramophone magazine’s Artist of the Year and has been profiled on CBS’s 60 Minutes and ABC’s Nightline.
+He was awarded the National Medal of Arts and was recently inducted into the California Hall of Fame and the American Academy of Arts and Letters.